 But don’t worry, the staff will clear the snow on the promenade for us (^_-)-☆.

-The Japanese macaque, also known as snow monkeys, have a habit of staying within a specific zone where they can find continuous food sources.
+The Japanese macaque, also known as the snow monkey, has a habit of staying within a specific zone where they can find continuous food sources.
 Utilizing this habit, the park can lure the snow monkeys to visit during the day.
 Established away from surrounding villages and crop fields, the Jigokudani Snow Monkey Park is able to protect the crops from damage by wildlife and give the snow monkeys an exclusive area of living.

 The History of Jigokudani Snow Monkey Park